 Now knowing the difference among the various disinfectant types, you can raise the question when should you sanitize, and when should you disinfect?
 The answer to this question will depend on your objective: Do you have a specific pathogen(s) you want to target?
 In these uncertain times; the Covid-19 virus is one of the most targeted of all pathogens.
 You can check to determine if your disinfectant is capable of disinfecting Covid-19 by checking the EPA List N. Disinfectants on this list satisfies the EPA requirements for disinfecting this viral pathogen.
 Beside Covid-19, EPA has 14 other lists that might be useful in selecting the right product for your objective.
 Overall, disinfecting can lower the risk of infections from other pathogens like influenza, HIV, Staph or Salmonella.

-Creating a clean, safe, and healthy environment requires discipline and the right set of products.
-Clean is good but often you need to go beyond clean to create a hygienic environment by disinfecting or sanitizing your surroundings.
+Creating a clean, safe, and healthy environment requires discipline and the right set of cleaning products.
+Clean is good but often you need to go beyond clean to create a hygienic environment by disinfecting or sanitizing your surroundings with the right cleaning products.